Prescott College: Accreditation

 Prescott College is accredited by the Higher Learning Commission and the Association for Experiential Education.

-The college's Teacher Education Program is approved by the Arizona State Board of Education and the National Association of State Directors of Teacher Education and Certification (NASDTEC).
+The college's teacher education program is approved by the Arizona State Board of Education and the National Association of State Directors of Teacher Education and Certification (NASDTEC).

 Consortium relationships

 Prescott College has stand-alone student exchange relationships with Telemark University College in Norway, the Ecosa Institute in Prescott, the SOS Conservation Project, and Sail Caribbean, that permit students to study as visitors at other institutions while maintaining enrollment and paying tuition to Prescott.

-Prescott College is a member of the EcoLeague, a six-college consortium of liberal arts colleges dedicated to ecologically focused education, and to modeling sustainability through their operations and facilities: Alaska Pacific University, Green Mountain College (now closed), New College of Florida in Sarasota, FL,Northland College, and College of the Atlantic and, since January 2014, Dickinson College in Carlisle, Pennsylvania.
+Prescott College is a member of the EcoLeague, a six-college consortium of liberal arts colleges dedicated to ecologically focused education, and to modeling sustainability through their operations and facilities: Alaska Pacific University, Green Mountain College (now closed), New College of Florida in Florida, Northland College, and College of the Atlantic and, since January 2014, Dickinson College in Pennsylvania.
 The consortium is unique in that each college is in a different geographic area.

-Prescott College is also a member of Center for International Environmental Law (CIEL), a public interest, not-for-profit environmental law firm founded in 1989 in the US to strengthen international and comparative environmental law and policy around the world.

 Student life

 In fall 2012, the college completed a $7.4M on-campus sustainable housing project, the Village, to accommodate up to 104 first-year students.
 The Village is a LEED Platinum certified facility that consists of 13 new multi-story townhome style apartment units, for up to eight students in each three-level unit.
 Most other students reside in nearby apartments, condos, and houses.

 From 2013–2016 Prescott College rented out one of its Village buildings to Embry-Riddle University.

 In 2016 a student-led initiative resulted in the acquisition of the Frantz Fanon Community Strategy Center for use for student and community organizing and club meetings.

 Groups that currently meet in the Frantz Fanon Community Strategy Center include the Queer Student Union, The Advocates for Responsible Sexual Culture, the Black Student Union, Mi Familia (a Latino and indigenous group), Yavapai County Planned Parenthood, and others.
 These clubs have successfully organized many events and demonstrations at Prescott College, and in the community.
 The Frantz Fanon Community Strategy Center also includes a zine library, a food pantry, a kitchen, and multiple classroom spaces.

 Prescott College Activists were also able to successfully institute a $30 semester fee to support the Freedom Education Fund scholarship for undocumented immigrants seeking to attend university.
-Prescott College President John Flicker has said of this project “I am proud that our students take on the role of scholar activists”.
+Prescott College President John Flicker has said of this project "I am proud that our students take on the role of scholar activists".

-The College also has a Student Activity Center (SAC) which is used by a variety of individual students and clubs to hold meetings and interact.
+The college also has a Student Activity Center (SAC) which is used by a variety of individual students and clubs to hold meetings and interact.
 The space is also utilized for the Student Union Board (SUB) meetings and includes a lounge area, kitchen area and the Max and Bessie Bakal Memorial Lounge and Library.